How To Handle Common Dental Emergencies – Coatesville, PA

 Taking Care of Your Injured Smile

 No matter if your dental injury is minor or severe, knowing how to handle the problem can minimize additional damage while at home.
 Whether it is something stuck between your teeth, a partially knocked-out tooth, an abscess, or a busted lip, these common dental emergencies may cause you to panic.
-Before you do, let a dentist in Coatesville, Dr. Mark Simeone, recommend some helpful tips that will help stave off pain and further harm while you wait to get in for an appointment with our team.
+Before you do, let our emergency dentist, Dr. Mark Simeone, explain how to handle common dental emergencies in Coatesville, PA and stave off pain and further harm while you wait to get in for an appointment with our team.
 Should you have more questions or need additional assistance in dealing with your dental injury, give us a call today.

 Something Stuck Between Your Teeth